isabella232/journeys.en/help/using/functions/functionstartwithignorecase.md

 # startWithIgnoreCase {#startWithIgnoreCase}

-Returns true if the second parameter is a prefix of the first one.
+Returns true if the second parameter is a prefix of the first one without considering case.

 ## Category